 - Technology and Universal Design - DO-IT's collection of videos, publications and web resources on the procurement, development and design of accessible technology.

-- Information Technology Accessibility - resource website on accessible technology hosted by the University of Washington.
+- Accessible Technology at the UW - resource website on accessible technology hosted by the University of Washington.

 - Center on Online Learning and Students with Disabilities - a collaborative center engaged in researching the accessibility of online learning offerings, particularly at the precollege level.